weso360/email-list-cleaner/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see:https://opensource.org/licenses/MIT for details.

 ---